gauravkrp/openai-blog-generator/README.md

 Automate writing blog posts by [openai's API](https://openai.com/api/)

-Get your API keys from the OpenAI dashboard and store as an enviroment variables in a .env file.
+Get your API keys from the OpenAI dashboard and store as enviroment variables in a .env file.
 See the .env.sample file for reference.
 Only the `OPENAI_API_KEY` is required.

 Steps -
 1. Clone this repo